-Villegas graduates May 14 from the School of Arts and Sciences, and has been accepted into a prestigious Ph.D program in neurobiology and behavior at Columbia University.
+Villegas SAS'17 was accepted into a prestigious Ph.D program in neurobiology and behavior at Columbia University.
 He’s committed to working on research aimed at finding new treatments for psychiatric illnesses such as schizophrenia and bipolar disorder.

 “I feel an obligation to do whatever I can to contribute to this field,” he says.
 “These disorders are so prevalent in our society and cause so much suffering, but we are still uncovering the mechanisms by which they manifest.”

 Villegas decided on his major after meeting with Auerbach, who studies serotonin and its role in treating depression.
 Over the course of his undergraduate career, Villegas worked in the labs of professors Ronald Hart, of cell biology and neuroscience, and Zhiping Pang of the Robert Wood Johnson Medical School.

 “Thanks to my professors, I’ve explored possibilities at Rutgers that I never imagined,” Villegas says.
 “And what I have come to realize is that I love doing research and teaching.”

 Hart said he was struck by the thoughtfulness and maturity in Villegas’s senior thesis, which explored a protein implicated in Ataxia Telangiectasia, also known as Louis–Bar syndrome, a rare, neuro-degenerative disease.

 “The best part was the discussion section where he integrates what he learned from other research with his own work,” Hart says.
 “Many undergraduates find this difficult but Andres wrote a broad, imaginative discussion linking many complex ideas together.”